Onurb7/Onurb7/README.md

 **Engineering studio website**

-A production website built for my own software engineering company, designed to demonstrate senior frontend development through thoughtful interaction design, accessibility, performance, and visual polish.

-Rather than functioning as a traditional landing page, the project showcases how engineering quality can be communicated through clean architecture, restrained motion, and a carefully designed user experience.
+A production website for a software engineering studio, built to the same standard as client work.
+The focus was measurable frontend quality over visual spectacle: a theme system with multiple accessibility profiles, semantic HTML throughout, and motion that degrades gracefully based on OS-level preferences.
+Lighthouse scores 99/100 Performance and 100/100 SEO in production, not as a goal, but as a byproduct of quality implementation.

 **Highlights**